jeli-pro/jeli-app-shell/docs/repomix.md

 export * from './components/ui/command';
 export * from './components/ui/dialog';
 export * from './components/ui/dropdown-menu';
+export * from './components/ui/input';
+export * from './components/ui/label';
 export * from './components/ui/popover';
 export * from './components/ui/tabs';
 export * from './components/ui/toast';